The Batch Artifact Scanning Protocol: A new method using computed tomography (CT) to rapidly create three-dimensional models of objects from large collections en masse: Conclusion

 \section{Conclusion}

-Here we have presented the Batch Artifact Scanning Protocol, a new method for scanning and automatically surfacing large collections, using ungulate bone fragments as an example.
-This is especially important within zooarchaeology and taphonomy because collections are oftentimes large, exceeding $10,000$ specimens.
-Additionally, the Batch Artifact Scanning Protocol can expedite the push toward data sharing and the building of large online databases making methods such as machine learning viable options for areas within anthropology that have previously suffered from insufficient sample sizes.
-The Batch Artifact Scanning Protocol also has implications for cultural heritage, education, and public-facing institutions such as museums.
-Collections can be scanned efficiently saving institutions time and money.
-Preservation of materials improves when researchers can use 3D models instead of handling the actual objects.
-3D models can be used for educational purposes in formal and non-formal settings thus making connections with the broader public. \\
+Here we have presented the Batch Artifact Scanning Protocol, a new method for rapidly scanning and automatically surfacing large collections.
+While demonstrated here with ungulate bone fragments, this approach is broadly applicable to any material scanned using CT or mCT technologies.
+Its potential is particularly significant in fields like zooarchaeology and taphonomy where collections can be quite large, oftentimes exceeding $10,000$ specimens.
+Additionally, the Batch Artifact Scanning Protocol can expedite the increasingly important push toward data sharing and the building of large online databases, thereby making powerful data analytical tools such as machine learning viable options for areas within archaeology (and more broadly anthropology) that have previously suffered from insufficient sample sizes.
+The Batch Artifact Scanning Protocol also has important implications for cultural heritage, education, and public-facing institutions such as museums.
+Collections can be scanned efficiently saving institutions time and money, while preservation of materials dramatically improves when researchers can use 3D models instead of handling the actual objects.
+3D models can be used for educational purposes in formal and non-formal settings thus fostering interactive and other compelling connections with the broader public. \\